Assistive Technology

 • Speech-to-Text (Dictation): Allows users to speak their thoughts, which the software transcribes into text.
 Examples include Dragon NaturallySpeaking and built-in tools like Google Docs Voice Typing or Apple Dictation.

 Word Prediction: Suggests words as the user types to reduce the cognitive load of spelling.
-Tools like Co:Writer or Read&Write are commonly used.
+Most devices have this built into their accessibility features and can just be turned on.
+There are more specialized add-on tools like Co:Writer or Read&Write available as well.

 Proofreading Tools: Advanced checkers for grammar, spelling, and punctuation like Grammarly or Ginger.